Trustworthiness in Retrieval-Augmented Generation Systems: A Survey: Evaluation

 The overall results, presented in Table~\ref{tab:main}, yield several important observations:

+\textbf{Proprietary LLMs generally exhibit stronger trustworthiness performance than open-source models across most dimensions, especially in factuality, accountability, transparency, and privacy.} For instance, Gemini-3.1-pro achieves the best factuality score, while GPT-5.4 and GPT-5.4-pro also show strong privacy performance.
+Claude models obtain the highest transparency scores, indicating their advantage in producing more interpretable and well-structured responses.
+In terms of accountability, both GPT and Claude models consistently achieve high scores, suggesting that proprietary models are generally better at generating evidence-grounded and verifiable answers in RAG settings.
+In contrast, most open-source models still lag behind proprietary models in factuality and accountability.
+This suggests that although open-source LLMs have made substantial progress, they remain less reliable in faithfully using retrieved evidence and providing transparent reasoning traces.

-\textbf{Proprietary LLMs generally outperform most open-weight LLMs in terms of trustworthiness.} For instance, GPT-3.5-turbo and GPT-4 lead significantly in factuality, robustness, and accountability.
-GPT-3.5-turbo scores a remarkable 40.0 in factuality, far surpassing the top open-source model Llama2-13b-chat, which scores only 4.0.
-Additionally, GPT-4 shows outstanding performance in accountability with a score of 77.6, underscoring the advantage of proprietary models.
-Possible reasons for this could include the extensive resources available to proprietary models for training and fine-tuning, as well as access to larger and more diverse datasets.
+Possible reasons for these performance gaps could include the extensive resources available to proprietary models for training and fine-tuning, as well as access to larger and more diverse datasets.
 Proprietary models may also benefit from more sophisticated and proprietary alignment techniques that enhance their performance on trustworthiness dimensions.

-\textbf{Models that have undergone instruction tuning and alignment tend to exhibit higher trustworthiness in most scenarios compared to purely pre-trained models.} For example, Qwen2-7b-instruct, an instruction-tuned model, scores higher in transparency (58.9) and fairness (24.0) than non-instruction-tuned models like Llama2-7b and Llama2-13b.
-Possible reasons for this trend could include the fact that instruction tuning and alignment processes explicitly train models to follow specific guidelines and ethical considerations, improving their ability to generate trustworthy outputs.
-These processes might also involve additional datasets that focus on ethical and reliable content, further enhancing the models' performance.

-\textbf{Larger parameter models do not necessarily demonstrate better trustworthiness.} Baichuan2-13b-chat, despite its larger parameter size, does not outperform the smaller Qwen2-7b-instruct in several dimensions.
-Qwen2-7b-instruct outshines Baichuan2-13b-chat in transparency (58.9 vs. 42.0) and fairness (24.0 vs. 8.0), indicating that model size alone is not a determinant of trustworthiness.
-Possible reasons for this observation could include the diminishing returns of scaling model size without proportionate improvements in data quality and alignment.
-Additionally, larger models may be more prone to overfitting or may require more sophisticated alignment techniques to reach their full potential in trustworthiness.

-\textbf{Compared to robustness and accountability, privacy and fairness pose greater challenges for LLMs.} Many models struggle with privacy protection and bias elimination, as evidenced by the low privacy scores.
-For example, Llama2-7b, Llama2-13b, and GLM-4-9b-chat score close to zero in privacy.
-Even the advanced proprietary models like GPT-3.5-turbo and GPT-4 show room for improvement in these areas, highlighting ongoing challenges in achieving comprehensive trustworthiness.
-Possible reasons for these difficulties could include the inherent complexity of ensuring privacy and fairness in large-scale models, as well as the limitations of current techniques for bias detection and mitigation.
-Ensuring privacy often requires specialized techniques that can conflict with other model objectives, while fairness involves addressing deep-seated biases present in the training data.